blueprint-genetics/amiss/docs/paper/methods.md

 ### Features

 The initial feature set was defined manually to include a variety of traditional tools and annotations from both dbNSFP3.5 and the annotation set for CADD while excluding any metapredictors from the feature set.
-See supplementary information.

-[^supp]: Add the stats to supplementary docs & Fix reference when numbers for supplementary materials are fixed
+For histograms of observed values and correlations to positive outcome indicator for each feature, see supplementary information.

 ### Missingness

-Missingness percentages of the features conditional on the predicted variant or transcript[^which] consequence are presented in Figure \ref{heatmap}.
+Missingness percentages of the features conditional on the VEP-predicted variant or transcript consequence are presented in Figure \ref{heatmap}.
-As expected, `INTRONIC`, `UPSTREAM`, `DOWNSTREAM`, `NON-CODING_CHANGE` and `5PRIME_UTR` variants have the most missingness, exhibiting large missingness percentages across protein-related features and splicing predictions, leaving mainly features related to regulation[^biocheck]. `INFRAME` variants have similar pattern as previously described variants, but have observed values in features describing variant position in coding sequence and protein codon.
-Such features are partially observed in `SPLICE_SITE` variants, possibly due to some of them also being interpretable as coding variants. `SPLICE_SITE` variants have a feature describing the distance to a splice site completely observed, but curiously, it is `3PRIME_UTR` variants instead that have observations of splicing predictions[^splice].  `NON-SYNONYMOUS` variants have, as expected, nearly completely observed feature vectors, except for mostly unobserved splicing predictions and incompletely observed gnomAD allele frequencies, MutPred predictions and REMAP [@remap] annotations.
+As expected, `INTRONIC`, `UPSTREAM`, `DOWNSTREAM`, `NON-CODING_CHANGE` and `5PRIME_UTR` variants have the most missingness.
+They exhibit large missingness percentages across protein-related features and microRNA predictions, leaving available mainly features related to regulation. `INFRAME` variants have similar pattern as previously described variants but have observed values in features describing variant position in coding sequence and protein codon.
+Such features are partially observed in `SPLICE_SITE` variants, possibly due to some of them also being interpretable as coding variants. `SPLICE_SITE` variants have a feature describing the distance to a splice site completely observed. `NON-SYNONYMOUS` variants have, as expected, nearly completely observed feature vectors, except for mostly unobserved microRNA downregulation scores [@mirsvr] and incompletely observed gnomAD allele frequencies, MutPred predictions and REMAP2 [@remap2] annotations.

 Since many features are only applicable to variants of a specific consequence, there will be few complete cases.
 Further, the only complete cases can be formed by variants that are interpretable as having several consequences, even if only one is assigned for the purposes of analysis.
 Such variants are, for example, splicing variants.
-They can often also be interpreted to be non-synonymous or intronic depending on their position[^biocheck].
+They can often also be classified to be non-synonymous or intronic depending on their position.
 The complete cases are thus the very few variants that have both splicing predictions as well as the features available for non-synonymous variants.

-[^splice]: ask somebody about this

-[^biocheck]: check with somebody that this is accurate

 ![Missingness heatmap of the training set\label{heatmap}.
 Each cell displays the proportion of missing values of the indicated feature (horizontal axis) in the predicted molecular consequence class (vertical axis).](figures/missingness_heatmap.pdf){height=100%, width=100%}

-[^which]: Which?
-Kind of both?

-To assess whether there is informative missingness in the data, we computed each feature's correlation to the outcome indicator (see Supplementary information).
-For some features, there is moderately large correlation, the largest of which is for MutPred ($\approx -0.33$).
+To assess whether there is informative missingness in the data, we computed each feature's missingness indicator's correlation to the outcome indicator (see supplementary information).
+Some correlation is present for most features.
+Also, most correlations are negative, implying lower likelihood of pathogenicity when the feature is missing.
+However, correlations for `EncodetotalRNA.sum`, `gnomAD_exomes_AF` and `gnomAD_genomes_AF` are positive, implying that their missingness is linked to higher likelihood of pathogenicity.

-## Imputation methods
+## Included missingness handling methods {#includedmhm}

-### Univariate imputation
+We include, in total, 14 missingness handling methods, consisting of 6 simple imputation methods, 4 multiple imputation by chained equations (MICE) methods, 3 other popular imputation methods, and missingness indicator augmentation.

 The simplest imputation methods impute every missing value within a feature with the same value, which may either be a constant or a statistic estimated from the observed values of the feature.
-These methods are called univariate imputation methods.

-In the case of missingness indicators, features with identical missingness patterns produce identical indicator vectors, of which only one is kept.

-### Multiple imputation by chained equations
+Of these methods, we include mean, median, maximum and minimum imputation, as well as constant imputation with zero.
+In addition, we include outlier imputation, where we impute a feature's missing values with a value far apart from the other values of that feature.

 Multiple imputation by chained equations (MICE) [@vanbuuren2006; @vanbuuren2007; @mice] is an algorithm that iteratively imputes single features conditional on other features.
 In short, a MICE method

-1. uses univariate imputation to sequentially impute each feature conditional on the observed values of other features
+1. uses a univariate imputation method to sequentially impute each feature conditional on the observed values of other features
 2. reimputes each feature conditional on the imputed data from the previous iteration

 Step 2 is repeated until some maximum number of iterations or some measure of convergence is reached.

 We used the R `mice` package [@mice] to perform the imputation.
 Each method was run with maximum $10$ iterations.

-### Other imputation methods {#other}

-Besides unconditional univariate methods and MICE methods, we tested three popular imputation methods: k-Nearest Neighbors (k-NN), Bayesian Principal Components Analysis (BPCA) [@bpca] and missForest [@missforest].
+Besides unconditional univariate methods and MICE methods, we included three popular imputation methods: k-Nearest Neighbors (k-NN), Bayesian Principal Components Analysis (BPCA) [@bpca] and missForest [@missforest].

 For k-NN, you must have enough complete cases to start imputation, depending on $k$.
-As described above, the data had very few complete cases, and thus the largest $k$ that could be used was $2$.
+As described earlier, the data had very few complete cases, and thus the largest $k$ that could be used was $2$.

+In the case of missingness indicators, features with identical missingness patterns produce identical indicator vectors, of which only one is kept.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Imputation method                      Description                                                          Implementation